marcglasberg/rick-and-morty-example/README.md

 ## The problems we are meant to solve here

 <details>
-<summary>These are all the problems that were taken into consideration when architecting this app:</summary>
+<summary>Click here to see all the problems that were taken into consideration when architecting this app</summary>

 > Fuzzy architecture.
 No clear modules or layers.
 Everything imports everything.
 Too much global state.
 Separating local
 > state from server state.
 Prop drilling.
 Data passed through long chains of components, so small changes ripple.